 In the Evolution, Ecology and Organismal Biology (EEOB) Undergraduate Research Laboratory in Behavioral Ecology (UResearch), there’s no room for monkeying around, except when it comes to the bonobos at the Columbus Zoo.

-Throughout the 2017-2018 school year, students in the UResearch Lab have been collecting and analyzing data on the zoo’s population of bonobos, an endangered species of primate closely related to chimpanzees.
-Students Sophie Aller and Madison Zimmerly are focusing on dominance behaviors, and Jamie Champlin and Chelsea Mascuch are studying grooming habits.
+Throughout the 2017-2018 school year, students in the UResearch Lab collected and analyzed data on the zoo’s population of bonobos, an endangered species of primate closely related to chimpanzees.
+Students Sophie Aller and Madison Zimmerly focused on dominance behaviors, and Jamie Champlin and Chelsea Mascuch studied grooming habits.

-Aller and Zimmerly are challenging previous research that states female bonobos are more dominant than male bonobos.
-They are also trying to confirm if these dominance behaviors are consistent across both wild and captive populations.
+Aller and Zimmerly's work challenges previous research that states female bonobos are more dominant than male bonobos.
+They were also trying to confirm if these dominance behaviors are consistent across both wild and captive populations.